-People buy an air conditioner to cool their houses effectively, especially in the hot days of summer.
+People buy an air conditioner to cool their houses effectively, especially on the hot days of summer.
 However, sometimes, the air conditioner may blow warm air inside the rooms.
 This can be absolutely annoying, and it is necessary to diagnose the root cause.
 The good thing is finding out the root causes of this incident is not tough.
 You may call an agency offering emergency AC repair in Mill Creek region.
 However, it makes sense to use a few DIY troubleshooting steps before calling an agency.

 Why the AC May Blow Warm Air Inside?

-Your AC may start blowing warm air instead of cool air, owing to any of the following reasons.
+Your AC may start blowing warm air instead of cool air, owing to any of the following reasons:

 - Improper Thermostat Setting: This can be easy to fix.
 It may so happen that a playful kid in the house has changed the thermostat setting from ‘Cool’ or ‘Auto’ to ‘Fan’.
-Then the fan will run, but cool airflow will stop.
+Then the fan will run, but the cool airflow will stop.

 - Closed Vent Grilles: Check if the vent grilles of the AC are closed or open.
 If these are shut, no cooling can be obtained.
 Sometimes, large furniture can block the vents too.